eakarsu/security_detection/README.md

-# AI-Powered Cybersecurity Detection System
+#  iAI-Powered Cybersecurity Detection System

 A comprehensive cybersecurity detection system using OpenRouter API with Sonnet 4 model for advanced threat detection and analysis.